-Score 6 Although Mexico tends to regard itself as a "have not" rather than a "have" in its international discourse, it has participated fully in international efforts to halt illegal drug production and trafficking.
+Score 6 Given its experience with severe financial crises, Mexican governments over the last two decades have been keen to improve the regulation of the domestic financial sector.
+As a consequence, domestic financial regulation improved substantially, though it remains far from optimal.
+Mexican governments have also embraced an international effort to halt financial flows related to illegal drug production and trafficking.
 As part of its anti-drug smuggling policies, for example, money laundering has become more difficult.
 Yet as the prevalence of destabilizing domestic drug-related conflicts shows, the government is far from achieving its internal goals related to drug production and money laundering.

 Despite government efforts, dealing with major financial inflows from illegal drugrelated activities remains a major challenge in Mexico.
 On the positive side, the performance of Mexican banks (e.g., regarding the percentage of non-performing loans or banks' risk-weighted assets) is currently well above OECD average according to IMF statistics.
-There may indeed be a danger of going too far the other way, since the lending policies of the country's largest financial institutions have sometimes been criticized as being too conservative.
+There may indeed be a danger of going too far the other way, since the lending policies of the country's largest financial institutions have sometimes been criticized as being too conservative, constraining domestic economic growth.

-The government has more actively participated in international trade negotiations in an attempt to diversify the Mexican economy and reduce its dependence on the United States.
-While the government has had some success in this respect, the Mexican economy remains heavily dependent on its northern neighbor.
+The government has also more actively participated in international trade negotiations in an attempt to diversify the Mexican economy and reduce its dependence on the United States.
+While the government has had some success in this respect, the Mexican economy remains heavily dependent on its northern neighbor, an issue that is seen as increasingly problematic because of the rhetoric of the incoming Trump administration.